 - Decisions about intervention based on gestational age (prematurity or post dates)

 - Determination of fetal growth abnormalities requiring antepartum management

 - Delivery plans based on abnormal placental location (placenta previa)

 Though this list is not all-inclusive as to the benefits of screening ultrasounds, it is intended to explain how valuable the test can be during the early stages of your prenatal care.

 Most important for an expectant mother or couple is the “peace of mind” screening ultrasounds can offer.

 To simply know there are no major abnormalities identified on screening ultrasounds also reduces the possibility of finding a significant prenatal concern during the later stages of your pregnancy.

-To summarize what screening ultrasounds can do for you:
+Summary of what a screening ultrasound can do for you:

 - Placenta Previa and other forms of abnormal placentation (Placenta Accreta, Abruption, Twin Placenta abnormalities, etc.)